 Hair Relaxer Litigation Updates:

-5-23-23: A collective document, known as a Master Complaint, has been filed in the hair relaxer lawsuits in federal court.
+September 14, 2023: A collective document, known as a Master Complaint, has been filed in the hair relaxer lawsuits in federal court.
 You typically see these in MDL class action lawsuits.
 A Master Complaint is an amalgamated document outlining the common allegations raised the all individual lawsuits.
 The Master Complaint serves a crucial purpose in consolidating the litigation process by amalgamating all common allegations and evidence into one document.
 This makes it easier for the plaintiffs’ lawyers by not having to replicate the complaint every time one is filed.
-It also allows the defendants to pull out the facts of specific cases because victims are required to file a Short Form Complaint with their case-specific facts.
+It also allows the defendants to pull out the facts of specific cases because victims are required to file a short-form complaint with their case-specific facts.

 History of Hair Relaxers